garydavenport73/csv-reader-writer/README.md

 3) The CSV lines are split by the newline character "\n", so long as it is not in the interior of a cell.

 4) If the "\n" is in a cell, it should be inside quotations, else it will be interpreted as a new line.

+## New change 10/5/2022

+Now you can make the CSV with CR+LF (Carriage Return + Line Feed), instead of just LF or new line.
+Some programs like MS Outlook will use 2 characters like "\r\n" instead of unix like new lines like "\n".
+This will allow you to write CSV that can be read in by programs that require this.
+I ran into a problem trying to import some csv into Outlook so I made this modification.

+When using in reverse, ie reading in csv using "\r\n" as the end of line string and converting to JSON or an array of arrays, it will detect the "\n" and do away with the extra "\r" when converting.